Wednesday, 18 September 2019

 Our story takes place in 1968 and although Britain’s first full-length motorway had by then pushed another 30 miles further north, almost as far as Leicester in fact, it still required a trek across country to connect with the miraculous new highway, as it was then viewed.

 First, a few words on hitchhiking.
 Once virtually de rigueur among the young and adventurous, thumbing a ride has fallen out of favour considerably in recent years, at least in the UK.
 I’m not sure why, but I’d guess it’s primarily a safely concern.
-But back in the 60s and 70s almost everyone I knew under 30 hitchhiked.
+But back in the 60s and 70s almost everyone I knew aged under 30 hitchhiked.
 It was a romantic image, it made you feel like a character from a Jack Kerouac novel, but most of all, it was the cheapest way to travel.
-Rain or shine motorway slip roads and major intersections were lined with hopefuls trying to score a free ride to destinations near and far.
+Rain or shine, motorway slip roads and major intersections were lined with hopefuls trying to score a free ride to destinations near and far.
 Popular culture is steeped with idealistic references to hitchhiking.
 It features in countless films (Easy Rider), books (On The Road), songs (“Coyote” by Joni Mitchell) and TV programmes (The Hitchhikers Guide to The Galaxy).
 There was even a dance craze called the Hitch Hike which grew from the 1963 Marvin Gaye hit record of that name.

 And so it was that early on a Sunday evening in 1968 I found myself in the Staffordshire town of Burton-on-Trent, dropped off by an asthmatic, chain-smoking lorry driver who had given me a ride the 60 miles from Sheffield.
 I was headed for London, still more than 100 miles away and at this rate I’d not get there until late into the night, or possibly even the next day.

 Along with his musical partner Bert Jansch, John Renbourn was part of the UK folk blues aristocracy of the late sixties.
-His acoustic guitar playing was legendary and other than perhaps the brilliant but wayward Davey Graham no one at that time came close to matching Renbourn’s flair and dexterity.
+His acoustic guitar playing was legendary and, other than perhaps the brilliant but wayward Davey Graham, no one at that time came close to matching Renbourn’s flair and dexterity.

 Recorded in 1965 and released the following year, the first John Renbourn album

 Folk music was still a long way from crossing over into the mainstream, however.
 Renbourn and Jansch may have been viewed like rock stars in the folk music world, but at that time your average record buyer wouldn’t have had the first idea who these people were.
-When they weren’t playing the trendy London folk clubs or prestigious university circuit, artists like Jansch, Renbourn, John Martyn, Roy Harper, Ralph McTell and the rest made a living on the endless treadmill of provincial pub and club gigs.
+When they weren’t playing the trendy London clubs or prestigious university circuit, artists like Jansch, Renbourn, John Martyn, Roy Harper, Ralph McTell and the rest made a living on the endless treadmill of provincial folk club gigs.
 I should mention that between 1967 and 1972 Jansch and Renbourn were also members of Pentangle, the UK’s first folk supergroup, but both men continued to record their own albums and play occasional solo gigs during that time.

-Pentangle in 1968
+Pentangle pictured in 1968

 I vaguely knew John, having met him a handful of times in the space of a year or two, most recently at a Sheffield University concert only a couple of weeks before.
-Part of his on-stage patter back then was to poke fun at Donovan, who had leap-frogged the other folkies to become a world-famous pop star, much to the chagrin of those left behind.
+Part of his on-stage schtick back then was to poke fun at Donovan, an easy target who had leap-frogged the other folkies to become a world-famous pop star, much to the chagrin of those left behind.
 I’d jokingly taken John to task about his Donovan-baiting previously so when he saw me after the show, he said “Bloody hell, it’s the Donovan fan, what are you doing here?”
 I explained my predicament and asked if he was driving back to London, hoping for a lift.
-He said he’d come by train and in any case was staying the night with the guy who ran the folk club (I hesitate to call him ‘the promoter’ but for the sake of this tale, let’s do that).
+He said he’d come by train and in any case was staying the night with the guy who ran the folk club.
 A quick introduction to the promoter went something like this.
-Me: “I need somewhere to stay tonight”.
-Promoter: “Sure, any friend of John’s is welcome to stay at my place.”
-What he forgot to mention was that he’d organised an after-show party for Renbourn and seemingly anyone else who cared to attend.

 Back at the promoter’s house in the Burton suburbs the party was already underway when we arrived.
 There were maybe 20 well-refreshed guests there with more arriving all the time.
 Tables groaned under the weight of food and drink and the air was heavy with the aroma of dope.
 Incomprehensible modern jazz records were played, folk songs were sung and amid the hubbub, amateur guitarists of varying quality took to the floor.

 As the night progressed events started to take a surreal turn.
 The booze flowed, joints were freely passed around and a few couples even seemed to be getting rather too friendly over in the corner.
 Then one man became so wasted and/or drunk he removed all his clothes, stood stark-naked on the coffee table and began to read aloud from a book by one of the Beat Poets (Ginsberg or Ferlinghetti, I forget which).
 I’d never seen anything quite like it but no one else appeared to bat an eyelid.
-For a 17-year-old barely out of school it was exhilarating to be in such hedonistic company but it was also a little scary as well.
+For a 17-year-old barely out of school it was exhilarating to be in such hedonistic company, but it was also a little scary as well.

 Renbourn’s second solo album from 1966 shows him playing his famous Gibson J50.
 The cover photo was taken on the steps leading to the Duke of York Column, just off The Mall in London